Using Chinese Medicine to enhance female fertility

 Unexplained infertility is diagnosed when after a year of unprotected intercourse at ovulation a couple has been unable to conceive and medical evaluation has been unable to determine any abnormalities to explain the reasons behind the infertility.

-Even though medical test might hold no explanation, there will commonly be subclinical signs able to be detected by the system of Chinese Medicine that explains the reason behind the infertility.
+Even though medical test might hold no explanation, there will commonly be subclinical signs able to be detected using the system of Chinese Medicine that explains the reason behind the infertility.
 These sub-clinical signs might include symptoms such as light periods, premenstrual breast distension and stress, clotting with the period, period pain, excessive vaginal discharge, irregular cycle or heavy menstrual bleeding.

 Fertile but having difficulty conceiving subsequent pregnancy